Perfluorooctanesulfonamide

 Perfluorooctanesulfonamide (PFOSA) is a synthetic organofluorine compound.
 It is a fluorocarbon derivative and a perfluorinated compound, having an eight-carbon chain and a terminal sulfonamide functional group.
 PFOSA, a persistent organic pollutant, was an ingredient in 3M's former Scotchgard formulation from 1956 until 2003, and the compound was used to repel grease and water in food packaging along with other consumer applications.
 It breaks down to form perfluorooctane sulfonate (PFOS).
-The perfluorooctanesulfonyl fluoride-based chemistry that was used to make sulfonamides like PFOSA was phased out by 3M in the United States (US) during 2000–2002 but it has grown in China by other producers.